davidmazi/music-shuffler/README.md

 ### Vercel (Recommended)

-This project is configured for easy deployment on Vercel:
+This project is configured for easy deployment on Vercel with **secure server-side API proxy**:

+**🔒 Security Features:**
+- Apple Music developer token is kept server-side only
+- All API requests go through secure serverless functions
+- No sensitive tokens exposed to client-side code
+- CORS properly configured for browser requests

 1. **Push your code to GitHub**
 2. **Connect to Vercel:**